-Bob Cooper – Founder & President
+Bob Cooper – Founder & Managing Partner

-Bob Cooper is the founder and President of Frontier Service Design, LLC, a consulting firm that works with corporate clients to identify, design, build and launch innovative services that create new and recurring revenue streams.
+Bob Cooper is the founder and Managing Partner of Frontier Service Design, LLC, a consulting firm that works with corporate clients to identify, design, build and launch innovative services that create new and recurring revenue streams.
 With over 25 years of experience in marketing, branding, technology development, interactive media, business design and executive leadership, he has launched one of the first firms in the United States to focus exclusively on service design.
 In fact, this is his second time on the “frontier” of a macro trend.

 In 1991, at the age of 29, Bob Cooper quit his full-time marketing job, raised a small amount of angel investment money and started an interactive marketing company called Frontier Media Group, Inc., based in Malvern, PA.
 The company was a pioneer in the development of high-impact multimedia for sales support, training and entertainment.
 Over the next seven years, Frontier Media Group grew to become an internationally recognized firm, employing over 75 people with consistent net profits in the upper teens.
 Leveraging the advent of the World Wide Web in 1995, the company was well regarded for its consulting, design and production services related to interactive marketing for Fortune 500 clients including: Merrill Lynch, Procter & Gamble, Pfizer, Bell Atlantic, Du Pont, Comcast, Rohm & Haas, ARAMCO, Children’s Television Workshop, the Philadelphia Flyers and others.
 Frontier worked with clients in the United States, Canada, the United Kingdom, France, Japan and Saudi Arabia.